rubyjs/libv8/README.md

     bundle exec rake checkout
     bundle exec rake compile

+A binary gem can be produced by executing `bundle exec rake binary`.
+Once the compilation is finished, the gem will be stored in the `pkg` directory.

 ### Bring your own V8

 Because libv8 is the interface for the V8 engine used by [therubyracer](http://github.com/cowboyd/therubyracer), you may need to use libv8, even if you have V8 installed already.
 If you wish to use your own V8 installation, rather than have it built for you, use the `--with-system-v8` option.

 Using RubyGems: